MFR6340/theenglishextension.org/young-world-1/unit-3: apples and crisps.md

 <img src="https://imgur.com/coj2LrO.png" width="25%" />

-A very easy read about tThree hungry soldiers convince an unwilling town to make them soup.
+A very easy read about three hungry soldiers who convince an unwilling town to make them soup.
 Based on a European folktale.
 (Lexile 550L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Stone-Soup-Marcia-Brown/9780689711039?ref=grid-view&qid=1654272719571&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1028650164" rel="nofollow">Buy on Orell Füssli</a>